NEUTRON_DBPASS,NEUTRON_PASS等還是照打不要改它比較方便.7. Add a networking service

 Run the following commands:

-with the password you chose for theneutron
+ReplaceNEUTRON_PASSwith the password you chose for theneutronuser in the Identity service.(照打不要改較方便)

 # openstack-config --set /etc/nova/nova.conf DEFAULT \ network_api_class nova.network.neutronv2.api.API # openstack-config --set /etc/nova/nova.conf DEFAULT \ neutron_url http://